cloudmesh-community/book/chapters/linux/ssh.md

 ### SSH on Windows :o:

-:warning: THis section is outdated and should be replaced with information from SSH in powershell
+:warning: This section is outdated and should be replaced with information from SSH in powershell

 * <https://www.howtogeek.com/336775/how-to-enable-and-use-windows-10s-built-in-ssh-commands/>